Wedding photography tips.

 Dreamy wedding photo of a bride and groom walking on the beach into the horizon.

-By slowing down the shutter speed of your camera and raising the ISO (which controls the camera’s sensitivity to light), a flash can illuminate the foreground subject while still taking in the background light — perfect for capturing guests dancing at the reception without losing details of the venue around them.
-Even without flash, Goellner says that a higher ISO and lower shutter speed, with some experimentation, can be great for low-light reception photography.
+Prepping by scouting the venue can clue you in on the best spots for every lighting scenario.
+And for those evening festivities, Kilen Murphy suggests a nifty camera flash trick: vy “dragging the shutter”, or slowing down the shutter speed of your camera and raising the ISO (which controls the camera’s sensitivity to light), a flash can illuminate the foreground subject while still taking in the background light — perfect for capturing the dance floor's energy without losing the night's ambiance.

 Bride and groom smiling and posing on the beach.